ervitis/codenext/README.md

   - [x] endpoint1 serve page where the user inputs the code for the solution
   - [] endpoint2 receives the code to analyze
   - [] endpoint3 webhook to receive the results
+- [] ensure the code analysis and parser
 - [] Create a "container" space to execute the code
 - [] Code analytics
   - [] time execution